Sailfin roughshark: Reproduction

 This species of shark is an ovoviviparous species, meaning the embryos develop inside eggs, which are retained inside the mother's body until the eggs are ready to hatch.
 These shark pups are about 25 cm in length.

 Geographical habitat and ecology

-Oxynotus paradoxus lives in two separate places: the Northeast Atlantic and Easter Central Atlantic.
+Oxynotus paradoxus lives in two separate places: the Northeast Atlantic and Eastern Central Atlantic.
 In the Northeast Atlantic they are found along the Atlantic slope of Scotland and the Mid-Atlantic Ridge.
 In the Eastern Central Atlantic they are found from Morocco southward to the Gulf of Guinea.

 Based on the distribution of O. paradoxus, occupying a bathybenthic habitat, the species can be classified as a benthos organism with reproductive migrations to the continental shelf in spring.

 O. paradoxus is found in the depths of 265–800 m below sea level.
 Due to their poor ability to swim, they use their relatively large and oil-filled livers to maintain their buoyancy.

 Diet

-The diet of O. paradoxus is largely unknown; however, from reported sightings of the shark, it has been identified that they feast on small benthic fish and invertebrates.
+The diet of O. paradoxus is largely unknown; however, from reported sightings of the shark, it has been identified that they feast on small benthic fish and invertebrates, as well as crustaceans.